Hogwai/bananes-export-kata/README.md

 - JDK 17 and above

 ### Steps
-Clone the repository on your local machine
+Clone the repository on your local machine.

 Go to the project folder and launch the app:
 ```
 ./gradlew bootRun
 ```

+The documentation should be accessible [here](http://localhost:8080/swagger-ui/index.html).

 If several JDKs are installed, it is possible to temporarily define the JAVA_HOME variable: